wangyishen/personalwebsite/content/post/2021_12_powercon/index.md

 +++
-title = "[2021/12] Our two new papers on power system operation, entitled \"A Review of Deep Reinforcement Learning Applications in Power System Parameter Estimation\", has been accepted by 2021 PowerCon. subtitle = ""
+title = "[2021/12] Our two new papers on power system operation, entitled \"A Review of Deep Reinforcement Learning Applications in Power System Parameter Estimation\", has been accepted by 2021 PowerCon." subtitle = ""

 date = 2021-12-01T00:00:00